alexander-doc/retail-sales-analysis/README.md

 ##  How to Run
 1. Download all files.
 2. Open the notebook in Jupyter/Colab.
-3. Run all cells to generate the anREADMEalysis & charts.
+3. Run all cells to generate the analysis & charts.

 ---
  **Author:**
  Adwaya Ghosh
  Analyst

  adwayagh@gmail.com